NickHath/Debugging-Guide/README.md

 ### Hanging request

-* Make sure your endpoint logic doesn't stop in any of your middleware (are you using next where you should be?)
+* Make sure your server isn't getting stuck in your middleware (are you using next where you should be?)

 ### 404